francisco-dlp/Xanes-Quant/README.md

 QUANTORXS reads only the format produced by aXis200: http://unicorn.mcmaster.ca/aXis2000.html

 * Click on “choose data directory”.
 It is the folder containing the source spectra.
-* Type in an output folder name (default is “QuantORXS result” and appears in the folder from which the data are taken)
+* Type in an output folder name (default is “QUANTORXS result” and it is created in the folder from which the data are taken)
 * Uncheck the "demo" box.
 If checked, it uses default files as input to produce an example of the output files.
 * Select the format of the figure output (default: *.svg)
 * There is an "offset" box to allow offsetting all spectra at once (if monochromator was not perfectly calibrated, it happens...)